Mark 1

 ‘After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 ‘The time has come,’ he said.
 ‘The kingdom of God has come near.
 Repent and believe the good news!’
 Mark 1:14-15

 The time was fulfilled to redeem those who lived under the curse of the law, Galatians 4:4-5.
-This was the time of the fulfilment of all prophecies concerning God’s work to bring the Redeemer into the world, Luke 24:44 / Daniel 9:24-27.
+This was the time of the fulfilment of all prophecies concerning God’s work to bring the Redeemer into the world, Genesis 3:15 / Luke 24:44 / Daniel 9:24-27.

-Jesus’ call was that people turn to Him in order to believe that He was the Christ and Son of God.
-Unless one so repents he will not respond to the death of Jesus on the cross, nor will he believe the good news of the resurrection of Jesus from the dead, 1 Corinthians 15:1-4.
+Jesus’ call was that people turn to Him in order to believe that He was the Christ and Son of God, John 20:30-31.
+Unless a person repents they will not respond to the death of Jesus on the cross, nor will they believe the good news of the resurrection of Jesus from the dead, 1 Corinthians 15:1-4.

 With these messages of repentance by Jesus and the early disciples, we must always keep in mind the coming destruction of national Israel in A.D.
 70.